Recent results from STAR for parton distribution functions at low and high $x$ in proton-proton collisions: Inclusive jet cross sections

 Jets are defined as clusters of collimated final-state particles.
 For each production channel, the cross-sections can be factorized into the PDFs and partonic scattering cross-sections.
 The partonic scattering cross-sections are calculated perturbatively at a large $Q^2 \gg \Lambda_{\textrm{QCD}}^2$.
 Due to their non-perturbative nature, the PDFs are parametrized as a function of $x$ at an initial $Q_0^2$ scale and then evolved to the proper $Q^2$.
 Given their universality, the parameters are determined by fits to global experimental data.

-Recent global analyses at next-to-next-to-leading order (NNLO) with TeV-scale $p\bar{p}$ and $pp$ data from the Tevatron and LHC, respectively, yielded gluon PDFs at $Q=100$~GeV with small uncertainties for $x$ from $10^{-4} $ to $0.1$, but with large uncertainties especially for $x > 0.2$\cite{nnpdf}.
-At RHIC energies, $\sqrt{s} =$~200 and 510 GeV, the jet production is dominated by quark-gluon and gluon-gluon scatterings\cite{jetpaper}.
-Therefore jet cross section is ideal to constrain the gluon PDFs at $x > 0.1$.
+Recent global analyses at next-to-next-to-leading order (NNLO) with TeV-scale $p\bar{p}$ and $pp$ data from the Tevatron and LHC, respectively, yielded gluon PDFs at $Q=100$~GeV with small uncertainties for $x$ from $10^{-4} $ to $0.1$, but with large uncertainties especially for $x > 0.2$~\cite{nnpdf}.
+At RHIC energies, $\sqrt{s} =$~200 and 510 GeV, the jet production is dominated by quark-gluon and gluon-gluon scatterings~\cite{jetpaper}.
+Therefore jet cross sections are ideal to constrain the gluon PDFs at $x > 0.1$.

-At STAR, jets are identified from tracks reconstructed by the Time Projection Chamber and energy deposits in the towers ($0.05 \times 0.05$ in $\eta$-$\phi$) of the electro-magnetic calorimeters (EMC)\cite{jetpaper}.
+At STAR, jets are identified from tracks reconstructed by the Time Projection Chamber and energy deposits in the towers ($0.05 \times 0.05$ in $\eta$-$\phi$) of the electro-magnetic calorimeters (EMC)~\cite{jetpaper}.
 We chose to use the anti-$k_T$ algorithm with jet parameter $R=$~0.6 and 0.5 at $\sqrt{s} =$~200 and 510 GeV, respectively.
 The smaller $R$ at the higher $\sqrt{s}$ is to reduce the contributions from pile-up events and soft backgrounds.

 The inclusive jet cross sections at $\sqrt{s} =$~200 and 510 GeV were analyzed from data collected in 2012.
 Compared to the previous analysis from the 2006 data, a number of technical advancements were made to improve the systematic uncertainties.
-One is an off-axis cone method to correct for the underlying event (UE) contribution to the jet $p_T$\cite{jetpaper}.
-Another is an improved event generator tune based on the Pythia6 Perugia 2012 tune\cite{jetpaper}.
+One is an off-axis cone method to correct for the underlying event (UE) contribution to the jet $p_T$~\cite{jetpaper}.
+Another is an improved event generator tune based on the Pythia6 Perugia 2012 tune~\cite{jetpaper}.
 The simulation is essential in order to unfold the jet cross sections from the measured detector-level jet $p_T$ and $\eta$ bins to the true particle-level jet $p_T$ and $\eta$ bins.
 In addition, it is necessary to estimate hadronization corrections needed to compare with theoretical calculations at the parton-level.